JerryfromBrooklyn/project/docs/FileStructureAndDependencies.md

 FaceStorageService.js
 ├── Depends on:
 │   └── lib/awsClient.js          # For AWS SDK or Storage API
+│   └── (Contains image analysis logic - analyzeImageWithDetectLabels, determineSkinTone)
 │
 └── Used by:
     ├── FaceIndexingService.js
     ├── Dashboard.jsx
     ├── awsPhotoService.js
-    └── faceMatchingService.js
+    ├── faceMatchingService.js
+    └── SimplePhotoInfoModal.jsx  # For fetching complete photo data including analysis
 ```

 ## Application Flow

 1. The application initializes through `main.jsx`
 2. The App component (`App.jsx`) sets up routing and context providers (`AuthContext`)
-3. For authenticated users, the **Dashboard component** (`src/components/Dashboard.jsx`) is loaded
+3. For authenticated users, the **Dashboard component** (`src/pages/Dashboard.tsx`) is loaded
-4. The Dashboard displays tabs: Home, Matches, Upload, Trash
+4. The Dashboard displays tabs: Home, Photos (Matches), Upload, Trash.
+The Events tab is temporarily hidden/disabled.
 5. The Home tab shows user info and face registration status/actions
-6. The Matches tab renders the `<MyPhotos />` component, which fetches and displays matched photos using `awsPhotoService`
+6. The Photos tab renders the `<MyPhotos />` component, which fetches and displays matched photos using `awsPhotoService`
 7. The Upload tab renders the `<PhotoManager />` component with the `<PhotoUploader />` component
 8. The Trash tab renders the `<TrashBin />` component, showing trashed items with options to toggle between uploads and matches